 Tell us a bit about yourself?

-I was born in the North East, which not many people know unless they get my Geordie accent coming through at a time when it wasn’t that easy to get jobs and aspirations weren’t particularly high.my first career, the first half of my career, was very much in the, the what we call the traditional capitalist space, but it didn’t feel like that for me, because for 13 years, I worked in specialist magazines.
+I was born in the North East, which not many people know unless they get my Geordie accent coming through at a time when it wasn’t that easy to get jobs and aspirations weren’t particularly high.
+My first career, the first half of my career, was very much in the what we call the traditional capitalist space, but it didn’t feel like that for me, because for 13 years, I worked in specialist magazines.
 So people who are working on Trout Fishermen or Bird Watching or Today’s Golf are all living their passion.
-So my fiest 11 jobs and 13 years were spent helping people who were really passionate about what they do engage other people who want to indulge in their passion which was an amazing space in which to grow.
+So my first 11 jobs and 13 years were spent helping people who were really passionate about what they do, engaging other people who want to indulge in their passion which was an amazing space in which to grow.
 It was there where I learnt to run P and L’s of businesses.
 I then moved from the magazine world to Barclays, which I didn’t like quite so much.
 But it was a very big job and everything from marketing perspective was my responsibility.
 Whilst there I uncovered this huge obsession with waste, whether it was time, resources, materials, and I knew I wanted to do something more purposeful.

 I then discovered the opportunity with Belu which I found intriguing.
-At that point I’d never heard the words social enterprise and from that point for the next 10 and a bit years, it just became an absolute obsession.
+At that point, I’d never heard the words social enterprise and from that point for the next 10 and a bit years, it just became an absolute obsession.
 Which I guess you know, explains me and my personality.
 I’m absolutely addicted to progress to solving problems.
 I get very excited, I have this belief that all problems can be solved.
-And the bit I love about the social enterprise space is when we’re social entrepreneurs in the room being collaborators, not competitors.
-Or being the social entrepreneur in the room talking to a for profit business, finding ways to engage that they can be supportive and collaborative and it be good for their business.
+And the bit I love about the social enterprise space is when we’re social entrepreneurs in the room we’re being collaborators, not competitors.
+Or being the social entrepreneur in the room talking to a for-profit business, finding ways to engage that they can be supportive and collaborative and it is good for their business.
 That’s my happy space – making something happen, that wouldn’t happen normally.

 What attracted you to Belu?